 From Bariloche, most travelers will either continue their Patagonia itinerary by heading north to San Martín de Los Andes or west to Puerto Varas, Chile.
-To reach Puerto Varas from Bariloche will require taking three buses, and three ferries, and will take about 12 hours.
-Many tourists enjoy having the logistics organized with a guided tour—it’s a door-to-door service!
+Reaching Puerto Varas from Bariloche will require taking three buses, and three ferries, and will take about 12 hours.

 Bariloche → San Martín de Los Andes

-Many travelers do not make a stop at this little hidden gem of a village.
+Many travelers do not add this little hidden gem of a village to their Patagonia itinerary.
 We did so mainly to break up the drive.
-Upon arriving, I think we were shocked at the beauty of the small town and scenery.
+Upon arriving, I think we were shocked at the beauty of the small town and the scenery.

 Located on Lácar Lake, one of the seven lakes, San Martin de Los Andes is a Patagonian utopia.
 It has everything you’d expect from a European-style alpine village located in the Andes.
 Sadly, we only had two nights to explore this wonderful area.

 Budget Tip: For those short on time there is a full-day tour from Bariloche to San Martín de Los Andes.